FACT CHECK: Where Roy Moore's Voter Fraud Claims Fall Flat

 In reality, the Alabama pre-election polls were all over the place.
 Think your candidate was ahead?
 There was a poll for that!
 As the RealClearPolitics poll archive shows, the final polls showed a swing anywhere from Jones up 10 points to Moore up 9.

-Pollsters were flummoxed exactly how to model such an unpredictable election, where turnout, given the scandal that had enveloped the final month of the race, was such a big question mark.
+Pollsters were flummoxed by exactly how to model such an unpredictable election, where turnout, given the scandal that had enveloped the final month of the race, was such a big question mark.

 As Huffington Post's Ariel Edwards-Levy wrote:

-Note: A previous version of this story incorrectly gave Richard Charnin's last name as Charmin.